 “They want to prepare us for life,” Eddie said.
 “They give us a lot of financial advice, and in the real world that isn’t free, you have to pay for that type of stuff.
 They would have PNC [Bank] reps come out and help us set up checking accounts and give financial advice on how to save and budget.
 Also with [the] FASFA, a lot of times when you go through the process, they just give you what you need to get by, but they don’t tell you all the little loopholes and all the different things that apply for getting financial aid from the government.”

-Eddie graduated from Virginia State University and is now a sophomore at Virginia State University studying criminal justice, and hopes to one day work for the FBI.
+Eddie graduated from Virginia State University and is now a rising senior at Virginia State University studying criminal justice, and hopes to one day work for the FBI.
 He thinks of Urban Alliance as a turning point in his life, changing his career path and inspiring him to work harder.

 “They really don’t give up on the students, and that’s really important for me, because without them I wouldn’t be here right now,” Eddie said.
 “The opportunities are endless.
 They can help you as far as getting a job, they also open up a lot of different doors for you … They’ll always take care of you and look out for you.”